Xion/bevy_fn_plugin/README.md

 `bevy_fn_plugin` has been tested with Bevy 0.10.

-Bevy plugin API has been very stable, though, so it should be possible to use the crate with Bevy 0.9 or 0.8 at the very least.
+However, Bevy plugin API has been very stable for several releases now.
+It should be possible to use the crate with Bevy 0.9 and 0.8 as well, and possibly even earlier versions.

 `bevy_fn_plugin` doesn't depend on `bevy` itself.